SharpCoder/astrodb/ReadME.md

 | bv_mag             | blue light spectrum magnitude                               |
 | ub_mag             | ultraviolet light spectrum magnitude (I think)              |

-## Known Bugs
-I am aware of at least one "bug".
-My sanitization step which tries to reconcile abbreviations with the constellations mis-categorized at least one named celestial object.
-As a result, we are presented with the lovely naming convention of NGC 6357 which ends up becoming "The War Andromeda Peace Nebula".
-There are probably other examples of this which I have not yet discovered.
-Work to mitigate that is in the works.

 ## Databases